NetroScript/GPU-memory-access-visualization/html/README.md

   * Add ESLint (rule) support to TypeScript code.
 * `autoprefixer`
   * A PostCSS plugin to automatically add necessary browser prefixes to CSS, so that more browsers are supported.
+* `color2k`
+  * A compact library for color manipulations.
+(Interpolate between colors, make them more transparent, and be able to output this as a color for CSS)
 * `esbuild`
   * Used by Vite for minification and transpilation.
 (Also supports features like tree shaking)
 * `eslint`